shockeyt/git-branching-and-pages/README.md

 #### Suddenly, a new feature!

 Now, let's say we have a feature we're about to work on.
-Something simple for now - let's say we want someone to know what this project is all about if they find it on Github, so we should make a readme.
+Something simple for now - let's say we want someone to know what this project is all about if they find it on Github, so we should add some info to our readme.

 Writing a readme. **That's a new feature, so we should make a new branch.**